 Use the Eraser Tool to erase Tiles from the Tilemap by selecting them while the tool is enabled.
 To erase a larger area at once, hold and drag the Eraser Tool to the desired size in the Tilemap Palette, then paint over Tiles you want to delete on the Tilemap.

-The Active Brush Inspector is at the bottom of the Tile Palette window.
+The Active Brush Inspector window is found at the bottom of the Tile Palette window and is minimized by default.
 It allows you to change the current active Brush and its properties.
-This is minimized by default.
-To expand it, drag the bottom toolbarA row of buttons and basic controls at the top of the Unity Editor that allows you to interact with the Editor in various ways (e.g. scaling, translation).
-More info
+Drag the bottom toolbar upwards to expand it the window.

 The following shortcuts allow you to change the orientation or z-position of the picked Tile, which is visually reflected in the Brush preview.